kstenerud/concise-encoding/cte-specification.md

 A list begins with an opening square bracket `[`, whitespace separated contents, and finally a closing bracket `]`.

 Note: While this spec allows mixed types in lists, not all languages do.
 Use mixed types with caution.
-A decoder may abort processing or ignore values of mixed types if the implementation language doesn't support it.
+A decoder may abort processing of a list of mixed types if the implementation language doesn't support it.

 #### Example